 What Size Baking Pot?

-I use a 2-quart cast iron pot with a lid to make sourdough loaves.
+I use a small 2-quart cast iron pot with a lid to make my sourdough loaves.
 This recipe makes 2 small round loaves.
 You want to use an oven-safe small saucepan or cast-iron pot and an oven-safe lid or aluminum foil.
 I do not recommend a bigger pot as a well-hydrated dough can spread out and flatten.
 If you want to combine the recipe into one large loaf, you can then use a bigger pot but the baking time may vary.

 How To Store Sourdough?